Glasspham/DB-GTVTHCM/Final_Exam/readme.md

 ```

 Which result below ?

 a.
-Sum of Quantity for all Product
+Sum of Quantity for all Product.

 b.
-Sum of Quantity for each WareHouse
+Sum of Quantity for each WareHouse.

 c.
-Sum of Quantity for each Product
+Sum of Quantity for each Product.

 d.
-Sum of Quantity for WareHouse
+Sum of Quantity for WareHouse.

 # Question.11:

 Database 03 - Ware House Management Database.

 Query : List of Warehouses allowed to store Category with ID = 'C01'.

 Which SQL below ?

 a.

 ```sh